-In our view a risk adjustment should only be taken into account to the extent outlined in the existing IAS 37.
+In our view a risk adjustment should be taken into account only as required by the existing IAS 37.
 Estimating the expected present value involves all possible outcomes.
 Possible risks should be reflected in these outcomes, so that no further risk adjustment is needed.
-In case of single obligations (which we advocate, as noted above, to be measured at their most likely outcome) it should be evaluated based on individual facts and circumstances whether a risk adjustment is appropriate.
-When a risk adjustment is taken into account, the future cash outflows should be adjusted for risk as appropriate under the current IAS 37 but should not be calculated in the way of a 'risk margin' as proposed by the ED and thus should not explicitly be presented in the financial statements as such.
+In case of single obligations (which we prefer, as noted above, to be measured at their most likely outcome) it should be evaluated based on individual facts and circumstances whether a risk adjustment is appropriate.